l0fl0/SomePaint/README.md

-# SomePaint
+# Some_Paint
 A browser paint app.
+An expiriment in using git and github.